-We Use the Latest Technology for Our Eye Care
+We Use the Latest Eye Care Technology

 optomap™ by Optos - Dilation-Free Retinal Screening

-While dilation is still necessary for certain symptoms and concerns, we're excited to announce the addition of a new technology that provides the option of a dilation-free retinal exam.
 Many patients love the optomap because they can not only have a thorough eye exam, but can also get quickly back to their lives without the nuisance of a few hours of blurry vision.

 OCT images can be used for both earlier detection and better management of glaucoma macular degeneration, diabetic retinopathy, keratoconus, and other eye diseases.
 This is the same high-resolution scanning technology used by retina and glaucoma specialists.